turnerbenjamin/mb230_productivity_and_workspaces/2. productivity_features/2_quick_replies.md

 1. Navigate to Admin Center -> Productivity -> Quick Replies
 2. Select New to access the Quick Reply Form
-3. Enter a title, e.g. {your initials} Introduction
+3. Enter a title, e.g. {your initials} Introduction Unauthenticated User
 4. Choose the locale

 ### Tags